-Law and Policy Research and Education
+Law and Policy Research and Scholarship

-- Leadership Development & Student Training
+Leadership Development and Student Training